Green Burial: An affordable and environmentally-friendly alternative death care option

 Cost – Is Natural Burial cheaper?

-This is where a natural burial is much less expensive as costs such as embalming, a steel casket, and a burial vault are not required.
+This is where a natural burial is much less expensive, as costs such as embalming, a steel casket, and a burial vault are not required.

-Committing your body to Conserve natural resources & natural areas
+Committing your body to conserve natural resources & natural areas

 Visit our post on Why Should You Consider a Green Funeral.

-Opting to Eliminate exposure to hazardous chemicals
+Opting to eliminate exposure to hazardous chemicals

-Formaldehyde, which is used in embalming fluid, is a hazardous chemical.
+Formaldehyde, which is used in embalming fluid, is a dangerous chemical.
 It is a known respiratory irritant and carcinogen.
 Aside from embalming fluid absorbing into our planet as a body decomposes, it is not safe to expose funeral home workers and morticians to this hazardous substance routinely.

 Can a natural burial be affordable?